ShowcaseMePortfolioist/portfolio-documentation/docs/index.md

 ## Installation

-To initiate your site template exploration, proceed with the steps outlined below:
+To begin exploring your site template, follow these steps:

-1. Open the `package` folder to find all the templates files.
+1. Open the `template` folder to locate all template files.

-2. Upload these files to your Web Server in order to use it on your Website.
+2. Upload these files to your Web Server for use on your Website.

-3. Make sure you upload all the required files/folders listed below:
+3. Ensure you upload all the necessary files/folders listed below:

     - `template/assets/css` : Stylesheets Folder
     - `template/assets/css/styles.css` : Main Stylesheet File